JoshWeb3/TicketJam-NJIT-Hackathon-2022/README.md

 <b>ticketjam folder is the front end website </b>

 <h2> Instructions </h2>
-1. Event Organizer deploys "Manager" Contract
+1. Event Organizer deploys "Manager" Contract <br>
 2. Event Organizer creates event using createEvent() which takes several parameters that customizes each event: <br/>
 Parameters include: Event title, time/date, price of tickets, max amount of tickets allowed to be sold, the payment amount of the performer and the performer's payment address.
 Also a parameter that includes the royalty % of each secondary sale. <br/>
 3. Patrons buy tickets, they specify whether they want to buy 'General Admission' or 'VIP tickets', and the quantity.<br/>